ColinLeesUK/norse-campaign/session-15.md

 **Brazmil** - Wareraven, The kindness of the ravens.
 ![Brazmil](images/characters/Brazmil.jpg)

-He is seeking our help as there is trouble in the valley.
-Travel north to the one out of place pine tree where a lychan coven resides.
+> "I am seeking your help as there is trouble in the valley.
+Travel north to the one out of place pine tree where a lychan coven resides."

 He wishes us to eradicate these warewolves.

 Moving back towards [Kastiliborg](locations/kastiliborg.md) the party notice that accross the river there is a lone pine tree standing out of place.
 Noting that this must be the pine tree Brazmil talked of the party attempt to cross the river.